Good Friday Morning,

 10:45: Hike or drive down to Lawn (Options from easy to strenuous available)

 12:00-varied: Lunch on the Lawn with Music by Two Dollar Goat.
+Hikers arrive from a variety of trails, eat, enjoy music.

 Rain or shine under tent!